Compare roles in health

 Training and qualifications required

-You’ll need an honours degree in psychology to become a member of the Graduate Member of the British Psychological Society which allows you to apply for post graduate courses in clinical psychology.
+You’ll need an honours degree in psychology to become a member of the Graduate Member of the British Psychological Society which allows you to apply for post graduate courses in counselling psychology.

 Expected working hours and salary range

 Most jobs in the NHS are covered by the Agenda for Change (AfC) pay scales.
-While training, counselling psychologists will be paid at band 6 and after completing their training, they will be paid at band 7.
+While training, counselling psychologists will be paid at band 6 and once they have completed their training, they will be paid at band 7.
 Counselling psychologists in the NHS will usually work standard hours of 37.5 per week.
 Terms and conditions can vary for employers outside of the NHS.